bryanwweber/orbital-mechanics-notes/reference/julian-date.md

 ## Calculating Julian Days

-The Julian calendar was introduced in 46 BC by Julius Cesar, with leap years occuring every four years.
+The Julian calendar was introduced in 46 BC by Julius Cesar, with leap years occurring every four years.
 This gives the average length of a year as 365.25 days, which is slightly longer than the [solar year](https://en.wikipedia.org/wiki/Tropical_year) of 365.2422 days.
 Therefore, over time, the day on which the equinox will occur shifts.

 In 1582, Pope Gregory XIII imposed a modified version of the Julian calendar.
 The Gregorian calendar, which is still in use today, corrects the average length of the year to 365.2425 days by skipping leap years under certain conditions: